shinnida220/cbh-take-home-project/Ticket_Breakdown.md

 ### Ticket 3: Add Custom Agent ID Input Field to Facility UI

-Description:
+- **Description**:
-Add a new input field to the Facility UI to allow Facilities to enter custom ids for Agents they work with.
+  A new input field is to be added to the Facility UI to allow Facilities to enter custom ids for Agents they work with.
+This should be saved in the customId field.

-Acceptance Criteria:
+- **Acceptance Criteria**:

-A new input field is added to the Facility UI for entering custom ids The input field has a maximum length of 50 characters When custom ids are entered, they are saved to the Agent table's customId field Effort Estimate:
+  A new input field is added to the Facility UI for entering custom ids.
+  When custom ids are entered, they are saved to the Agent table's customId field.
+  The length of the input field must not exceed a maximum of 50 characters.

+- **Effort Estimate**:
-4 hours
+  4.5 hours

-Implementation Details:
+- **Implementation Details**:

-Add a new input field to the Facility UI for entering custom ids Update the Facility controller to retrieve and save the customId field when it is entered Ticket 4: Update Report PDF to include Custom Agent IDs
+  I will add a new input field to the Facility UI for entering custom ids.
+  I will then update the Facility controller to retrieve and save the customId field when it is entered

-Description:
+### Ticket 4: Update Report PDF to include Custom Agent IDs

+- **Description**:
-Update the generateReport function to include the customId field in the report PDF.
+  The `generateReport` function is to be updated to include the customId field in the report PDF.

-Acceptance Criteria:
+- **Acceptance Criteria**:

-The report PDF includes the customId field for each Agent worked in the given quarter Effort Estimate:
+  The report PDF includes the customId field for each Agent worked in the given quarter, including other metadata about the Agent assigned to each

+- **Effort Estimate**:
   2 hours

-Implementation Details:
+- **Implementation Details**:

-Modify the generateReport function to include the customId field in the report PDF Ticket 5: Update API Documentation
+  I will modify the `generateReport` function to include the customId field in the report PDF

-Description:
+### Ticket 5: Update API Documentation

+- **Description**:
-Update the API documentation to reflect the new customId field for Agents.
+  The API documentation is to updated to reflect the new customId field for Agents.

-Acceptance Criteria:
+- **Acceptance Criteria**:

-The API documentation includes the new customId field in the response for getShiftsByFacility function Effort Estimate:
+  The API documentation must include the new customId field in the response for `getShiftsByFacility` function

+- **Effort Estimate**:
   1 hour

-Implementation Details:
+- **Implementation Details**:

-Update the API documentation to include the new customId field in the response for getShiftsByFacility function
+  I will update the API documentation to include the new customId field in the response for `getShiftsByFacility` function